AVEgame/AVE/games/INSTRUCTIONS.md

 If you need to check whether the player has an empty or a full bucket, you will need to check both item ID's:

     You need water in the bucket. ? bucket ?! water

+Eventually you'll want the game to end.
+You can do this by sending the player to the special __GAMEOVER__ room, which offers the player the chance to play again or choose another game.
+You should not do this immediately on failure, but rather send the player to a room with a some kind of game over text, for example:

+    # headbucket
+    You accidentally put the bucket on your head and fall down the stairs.
+You die.
+    Continue => __GAMEOVER__

 Have fun writing amazing games.